TugboatQA/docs/starter-configs/pantheon/index.md

 Now that you've generated a machine token for your new Pantheon user, you still need to add this user to your Pantheon project.
 To do this:

-1. Log out of Pantheon;
+1. Log out of Pantheon.
-2. Log back in with your personal Pantheon account;
+2. Log back in with your personal Pantheon account.
-3. Navigate to your Pantheon project, and click _Team_ from the header;
+3. Navigate to your Pantheon project, and click _Team_ from the header.
 4. Enter the email address of the new Pantheon user you created above, and click the _Add to team_ button.